 Traditionally, the tech world has grouped MVPs and prototypes together.
 Both are used to validate an idea, test your product with potential users, and provide a blueprint for building your product.

-However, as more founders and developers use no-code tools like Bubble to build fully-functional products from day one, there's a growing list of differences between what MVPs can be and how prototypes are used.
+As more founders and developers use AI and visual development tools like Bubble to build fully functional products from day one, the distinction between MVPs and prototypes has sharpened considerably.

-Ultimately, prototypes are short-term, visual representations of your product ideas that are helpful for early-stage idea validation and internal testing.
-Building a V1 MVP allows you to launch and offer real functionality to users right away.
-From there, you can iterate directly on your MVP as you grow your product and audience.
+Prototypes are short-term, visual representations of your product ideas that are helpful for early-stage idea validation and internal testing.

 “The goal of a prototype is to be thrown away at some point, after it has served its purpose (usually testing a hypothesis).
 An MVP, on the other hand, should be able to evolve, iteration after iteration, and hopefully lead to a scalable version of the product.” — Arthur Kieffer, founder and CTO of Cube